 3.3 Regression based approaches

+In regression based approaches it is important to model the appropriate functional form of the association between the effect modifier and the outcome.
+If the appropriate form is already known, modeling will be straightforward.
+However, if not, splines or FPs may be used to evaluate the functional form of the association.

+Another aspect to take into consideration while modeling the functional form, is whether there may be cut-points where the shape of the association changes.
+If these may exist, this should be taken into account.
+Again, if the cut-points are known, modeling will be more straightforward then when they are unknown.
+These two dimensions define how to proceed with the regression model.

+Also some introduction on two-stage vs one-stage….

 We identify 2 assumptions that a researcher may apriori have.
 The first is over the functional form the association of the outcome with the continuous covariate have and the second one over the cut-points known also as cut-offs or knots, where the effect is modified.
 In this framework, we consider that given the assumptions made we may choose the appropriate analysis to perform.

 Table 1